uselagoon/.github/profile/README.md

 ## Community Hours

-We will be holding a regularly scheduled community hour, where anyone in the community is welcome to drop in and ask us questions, talk about projects, and chat.
+We will be holding regularly scheduled community hours, where anyone in the community is welcome to drop in and ask us questions, talk about projects, and chat.

-It is currently scheduled to be held every two weeks, alternating between US and EU friendly timezones.
+We currently hold community hours every two weeks, alternating between timezones.
+For 2023, we have also added text-based chats in the Lagoon Discord, so folks can join asynchronously, without missing anything.

 ### US timezone
-Every fourth Thursday, in the US afternoon / AusNZ early morning - check your timezone and next meeting at https://dateful.com/eventlink/2693259984
+Every fourth Thursday, in the US afternoon / AusNZ early morning - check your timezone and next meeting at https://dateful.com/eventlink/2693259984.

 ### EU timezone
-Every fourth Tuesday, in the EU morning / AusNZ evening - check your timezone and next meeting at https://dateful.com/eventlink/3029145427
+Every fourth Tuesday, in the EU morning / AusNZ evening - check your timezone and next meeting at https://dateful.com/eventlink/3029145427.

+### Discord chat
+Every fourth Wednesday, in the US afternoon / AusNZ early morning - check your timezone and next meeting at https://dateful.com/eventlink/2140803586.

 ## Contribution